 In the prior year management assessed the recovery profile of the Parent Company loans granted to subsidiaries and noted the research and development timetable would mean that repayment of the amounts loaned would not commence in the short to medium term and accordingly the loans were considered to not be repayable and have been classified as an investment in subsidiary.
-Management performed an assessment over whether the investment in Genflow BE of £1,058,266 was impaired.
+Management performed an assessment over whether the investment in Genflow US of £684,860 and loans to Genflow BE of £85,326 were impaired.
 The determination of the assumptions is subjective and requires the exercise of considerable judgement about the outcome of research and development activity, probability of technical and regulatory success, amount and timing of projected future cash flow or changes in market conditions.
 Any changes in key assumptions could materially affect whether an impairment exists.
+Several factors such as Genflow BE receiving positive feedback from regulatory agencies and successful patent applications give management comfort that no impairment indicators exist.